If you’ve been using Spotify’s free plan to stream music, you know it carries a sleek interface, tons of music, great discovery features, and more.

 I'm mad at myself for waiting this long to sign up for Spotify premium.
 So worth it. @Spotify

 — Dalton Trout (@DTrout22) July 14, 2016

-There are only two scenarios in which Spotify Premium isn’t worth the cost for you: you already subscribe to another music streaming service, or you only use Spotify a little bit each month.
-If you already have a massive music collection and only use Spotify to check out a new artist here and there, you might not care about the ads or mobile access, so Premium just wouldn’t be worth the cost for you personally.
+There are only two scenarios in which Spotify Premium isn’t worth the cost: you already subscribe to another music streaming service, or you only use Spotify a little bit each month.
+If you already have a massive music collection and only use Spotify to check out a new artist here and there, you might not care about the ads or mobile access.
+In that case, Premium wouldn’t be worth the cost.

-For everyone else, what are you waiting for?
-Stop spending $10 on every album you buy and get access to millions of songs that you can listen to anytime, anywhere as much as you want.
-Spotify Premium is the ultimate app for anyone who likes music, and is one premium app that’s absolutely worth paying for.
+Stop spending $10 on every album you buy and get access to millions of songs that you can listen to anytime, anywhere, and as much as you want.
+Spotify Premium is the ultimate app for anyone who likes music, and is one premium app that’s worth paying for.